Short on time for dinner? No worries! You can have these easy Instant Pot Mashed Potatoes ready in minutes! No more waiting for potatoes to boil.

 For Russets, I peel my potatoes.
 The skin is leathery and rough, making a weird texture that I don’t care for.
 But for thinner, more buttery skin, like red or yukons, feel free to leave them on, if desired.

-Mashed Potato Toppings
+Mashed Potato Variations

 - Crumbled bacon